AWTom/chowndn/README.md

 * Rename the main branch, and rename the working branch to main.
 * Force push the new main branch.
 For each non-temporary branch, set its origin to the new main.

-Thought and Git expertise will be critical to solve this problem correctly.
+Careful thought and Git expertise will be critical to solving this problem correctly.
 See the GitHub Issues for this repo as a means of having discussions on approaching individual technical challenges.
 For informal discussion, use the #chowndn hashtag and tag [@chrmi](https://tech.lgbt/@chrmi) on Mastodon.